-International programme of an NGO: A development and/or humanitarian programme in developing and transition countries or in humanitarian contexts, which is funded from private and public donations, grants, contributions, income from investments, etc. Activities financed through mandates are not considered part of an NGO's international programme.
+International programme of an NGO: A development and/or humanitarian programme in developing countries or in humanitarian contexts, which is funded from private and public donations, grants, contributions, income from investments, etc. Activities financed through mandates or targeted contributions are not considered part of an NGO's international programme.

-Mandate: Contractual arrangements to procure services from NGOs or other actors for implementing an SDC project in accordance with the objectives of Swiss cooperation strategies, humanitarian aid or SDC global programmes.
+Mandate: Contractual arrangements to procure services from NGOs or other actors for implementing an SDC project in accordance with the objectives of Swiss cooperation programmes, humanitarian aid or the SDC's Thematic Cooperation.